-Any business, including an FMCG – Food Products Wholesaler, is directly impacted by the political environment it operates in.
-For e.g., Nepal was mired in a Maoist Insurgency for a decade from 1996-2006.
-Consequently, the country’s economic development was badly affected and the business community were afraid to invest more in the country.
+Any business, including an FMCG – Food Products Wholesaler, is directly impacted by the political environment under which it operates.
+E.g., Nepal was mired in a Maoist Insurgency for a decade from 1996-2006.
+Consequently, our country’s economic development was adversely affected, and the business community were afraid to invest more.
 “GDP Annual Growth Rate in Nepal averaged 4.48% from 1993 until 2017, reaching a record low of 0.10% in 2001”.
 Source: TRADING ECONOMICS, 2019, https://tradingeconomics.com/nepal/gdp-growth-annual/.

 The devastating earthquakes of April 2015 caused damages of around US$ 7 billion as per the estimates.
 GDP growth rate was just 0.6% in 2015.
-Moreover, Nepal’s private sector suffered losses around US$ 1.96 billion due to the blockade at the trade entry points with India amidst agitations in the Southern Tarai plains following the Country’s new constitution.
-This caused a severe shortage of essentials especially fuel, shooting inflation rates near 10% in 2016.
-Source1: Nepal: Inflation rate from 2012 to 2022, Statista, 2019. https://www.statista.com/statistics/422594/inflation-rate-in-nepal/.
+Moreover, Nepal’s private sector suffered losses around US$ 1.96 billion due to the blockade at the trade entry points with India amidst agitations in the Southern Tarai plains following the new constitution.
+It caused a severe shortage of essentials, especially fuel, shooting inflation rates near 10% in 2016.
+Source1: Nepal: Inflation rate from 1984 to 2021, Statista, 2020. https://www.statista.com/statistics/422594/inflation-rate-in-nepal/.
 Source2: Hemant Ojha, The India-Nepal Crisis, THE DIPLOMAT, published on 27/11//2015, https://thediplomat.com/2015/11/the-india-nepal-crisis/.

-Businesses were facing grave economic pressures due to the sharp decline in consumer spending including that from tourism and the shortage of fuel and raw materials due to the blockade.
-The Economic outlook improved in FY 2017 after normalization of trade with India, reconstruction efforts and good monsoon with GDP growth at 7.5% as per The World Bank.
-Tourism arrivals touched near a million providing a big relief to businesses.
+Businesses were facing grave economic pressures due to the sharp decline in consumer spending, including that from tourism and the shortage of fuel and raw materials due to the blockade.
+The Economic outlook improved in FY 2017 after the easing of trade with India, reconstruction efforts and good monsoon with GDP growth at 7.5% as per The World Bank.
+Tourism arrivals touched near a million providing a welcome relief to businesses.

-Despite having a young population, the labour market in Nepal is facing shortages especially in labour-intensive sectors like agriculture, infrastructure and even FMCG – Food Products wholesaler companies due to the current trend of people seeking employment abroad.
-This also means new opportunities in ‘Old-Age Health Care’ and ‘Old –Age Homes’, for e.g. This is because our country lacks the government support programs as is the case in the developed economies.
+Despite having a young population, the labour market in Nepal is facing shortages especially in labour-intensive sectors like agriculture, infrastructure and even FMCG – Food Products wholesaler companies, due to the current trend of people seeking employment abroad.
+It also means new opportunities in ‘Old-Age Health Care’ and ‘Old –Age Homes’, since our country lacks government support programs as is the case in the developed economies.

-Businesses need to minimize their environmental impact for the sake of future generations.
-For e.g., by discouraging Plastic carry bags in stores and using renewable energy sources such as solar power where possible.
-Additionally, factories must control pollution and install pollution control technology in order to save the environment and also to ensure their own long-term survival and success since this would reflect positively in their brand image.
+Businesses need to reduce their environmental impact for the sake of future generations.
+E.g., by discouraging Plastic carry bags in stores and using renewable energy sources such as solar power where possible.
+Additionally, factories must control pollution and install pollution control technology to save the environment and also to ensure their long-term survival and success since this would reflect positively in their brand image.

-There are positive as well as negative implications and challenges to businesses from various government laws and regulations.
-For example, the introduction of Goods and Services Tax (GST) in India, which accounted for 58% of all our country’s imports in 2017.
-This would increase the cost of imports due to the increase in transportation, insurance and other service charges while transiting from India for an FMCG – Food Products wholesaler company in Nepal for e.g.
+There are positive as well as negative implications and challenges to businesses from various government laws and regulations, e.g., the introduction of Goods and Services Tax (GST) in India, which accounted for 58% of all our country’s imports in 2017.
+It would increase the cost of imports due to the increase in transportation, insurance and other service charges while transiting from India for an FMCG – Food Products wholesaler company in Nepal, for instance.

 Businesses, including FMCG – Food Products wholesaler companies, must thus try to analyse the external environment and formulate strategies to take advantage of opportunities and try to mitigate potential risks to the extent possible.